MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Providers/FileSystem-Provider/Add-Content-for-FileSystem.md

 |Accept Pipeline Input?|false|
 |Accept Wildcard Characters?|false|

-### \-Stream \<string\>
+### -Stream <string\>
  Adds the content to the specified alternate data stream.
-If the stream does not yet, exist, [Add\-Content](Add-Content.md) creates it.
+If the stream does not yet, exist, [Add-Content](..\..\..\Microsoft.PowerShell.Management\Add-Content.md) creates it.
 Enter the stream name.
 Wildcards are not supported.

- Stream is a dynamic parameter that the FileSystem provider adds to the [Add\-Content](Add-Content.md) cmdlet.
+ Stream is a dynamic parameter that the FileSystem provider adds to the [Add-Content](..\..\..\Microsoft.PowerShell.Management\Add-Content.md) cmdlet.
 This parameter works only in file system drives.

  This parameter is introduced in Windows PowerShell 3.0.